gridaco/nothing/README.md

 - Largely built-in features - such as live collaboration support
 - Fully customizable - from self hosting to extending functionality.

+## Roadmap

+1. Skia's Canvaskit based React interface
+2. Interactive drawing based on React's statemanagement (tree handing on browser) (**We are here**)
+3. Performance shaking - Write Design Document Tree Parser (IO) based on C++ - directly communicating to skia (**in 2021 Winter**)
+   1. On this level, React (App) will only provide full Design document tree initially, givving only the command events.
+(E.g. On Dragging, App will only provide the pointer event and everything else will be handled inside c++ bridge)
+4. Complete Packaging & Continuous updates with best api experience for webapp developers (**In early 2022**)

 ## References

 - https://skia.org/